Why This Recipe Works

 To Fry Chicken: Heat 1 1/2 quarts peanut, vegetable, or canola oil in a large wok or Dutch oven to 350°F (177°C) and adjust flame to maintain temperature.

 Working one piece at a time, transfer chicken from marinade to dry coat mixture, tossing in between each addition to coat chicken.
 When all chicken is added to dry coat, toss with hands, pressing dry mixture onto chicken so it adheres, and making sure that every piece is coated thoroughly.

 Lift chicken one piece at a time, shake off excess coating, and carefully lower into hot oil (do not drop it).
-Once all chicken is added, cook, agitating with long chopsticks or a metal spider, and adjusting flame to maintain a temperature of 325 to 375°F, until chicken is cooked through and very crispy, about 4 minutes.
+Once all chicken is added, cook, agitating with long chopsticks or a metal spider, and adjusting flame to maintain a temperature of 325 to 375°F (163 to 191°C), until chicken is cooked through and very crispy, about 4 minutes.
 Transfer chicken to a paper towel-lined bowl to drain.
 Pour frying oil through a fine-mesh strainer set over a large heatproof bowl; allow to cool, then reserve for future frying.

-Add chicken to empty skillet and return sauce to skillet.
-Toss chicken, folding it with a rubber spatula until all pieces are thoroughly coated.
+Add chicken to sauce, then toss, folding it with a wok spatula or silicone spatula until all pieces are thoroughly coated.
 Serve immediately with white rice.

 Whisk, wok or Dutch oven (for frying) and large stainless-steel skillet (for sauce and finishing)